The dead do not die.

 Urmi didn’t want to alarm her mother, so she just brushed aside the question, diverting her mom’s attention by mentioning some other topic.
 She was concerned about the light burning in her room.

-Urmi went right upstairs to her old room and started settling down.
+Urmi went right upstairs to her old room and looked around for who was it that stirred behind the curtains and why the light was on.
+She found no one.
+The room was as it was and there were no signs of anyone moving around.
+Her imagination must be working overtime, she thought.
 Half an hour later, refreshed and hungry she went downstairs to the dining room.
 She drank the warm vegetable soup her mom put before her thirstily.
 She felt sated after tucking away softly boiled vegetables and a bowl of assorted fruit.
 Then she rinsed the bowls in the tiled sink and said a quick good night to her parents, who were watching a late night show on the TV.
 She went upstairs and climbed into her four-poster and fell asleep promptly.
 There were two other rooms, one that belonged to Mona, and the other, a guest room.
 The clock showed 2 am.
 Another day was a couple of hours away.

 Sometime in the dead of the night, Urmi woke up sweating.
 She looked up to the wall clock.
 Half past three in the morning, she noted.
 Her tongue felt parched.
 She got up, slipped on her slippers and walked to the counterpane and poured herself a glass of water from the jug and lifted it to drink.
 She started when she heard a rasping voice near to her ear.